Bank of Montreal (BMO), one of Canada’s big five banks, offers over a dozen personal credit cards with a wide range of

 An additional perk is that you can save up to 25% on your next car rental when renting through National Car Rental or Alamo Rent A Car as well as the 1.99% introductory rate on balance transfers for the first nine months.

 If you’re in search of a no fee card but prefer earning points that you can put towards flight tickets over cash back, the BMO Rewards Mastercard is worth your consideration.
 The card offers 1 BMO Rewards point for every $1 you spend.
-Not to mention, you’ll receive a 20,000 points welcome bonus (approximately $140 value) to help you fast-track and save on your travel plans.
-Plus, with access to the BMO Rewards Centre, you’ll have the flexibility to book flights on any airline without having to worry about seat restrictions or blackout dates.
+You can also receive a 20,000 points welcome bonus (approximately $140 value) to help you fast-track and save on your travel plans – 10,000 points after your first purchase and another 10,000 points if you spend at least $1,000 within your first three months.
+With access to the BMO Rewards Centre, you’ll have the flexibility to book flights on virtually any airline without having to worry about seat restrictions or blackout dates.

-It’s worth noting that since 1 BMO Rewards point equates to $0.007, the BMO CashBack Mastercard (mentioned above) does offer more bang for your buck.
+It’s worth calling out that since 1 BMO Rewards point equals upto $0.007, the BMO CashBack Mastercard (mentioned above) does offer more bang for your buck.

 Best BMO Card for Air Miles

 As a new cardholder, the card’s $120 fee is waived for the first year and you’ll get an injection of 1,000 bonus miles after your first purchase and an additional 2,000 bonus miles when you spend at least $3,000 on the card within your first three months.

-In terms of everyday earning, you’ll get 1 mile for every $10 you spend – the strongest earn rate of any Air Miles Card.
-You can also double dip and earn twice the miles when shopping from Air Miles partners (like Sobeys and Rexall) by using your credit card and showing your Air Miles membership card at the same time.
+In terms of everyday earning, you’ll get 1 mile for every $10 you spend – one of the strongest earn rates of any Air Miles Card.
+You can also double dip and earn miles twice when shopping from Air Miles partners (like Sobeys and Rexall) by using your credit card and showing your Air Miles Collector Card at the same time.